dmurph/display-mode/explainer.md

 ## Allow absence of `display` property

 **NOTE:** This might be a better direction here.
-Please comment on issue #10 if you agree / disagree.
+Please comment on [Issue #10](https://github.com/dmurph/display-mode/issues/10) if you agree / disagree.

-As Issue #10 states, we could instead have this property be an alternative to the `display` property instead of an override.
+As [Issue #10](https://github.com/dmurph/display-mode/issues/10) states, we could instead have this property be an alternative to the `display` property instead of an override.
 This means our end-state is less confusing to developers, as instead of needing to put:

 ```json
 {